KakaoCup/Kakao/kakao-ext-clicks/README.md

 ### Apply KakaoClicksTestRule

-If you want to apply it directly to single test class, the Rule is an obvious choice.
+If you want to apply it directly to single test class the TestRule is an obvious choice.

 For example:
 ```